vishnubob/pycon2016/presentation/presentation.md

 Note:
 Laser-cutters are devices that utilize high-powered lasers to etch or cut a variety of different materials.
 Most commercially available laser cutters are capable of cutting and etching paper, wood, plastic, leather, and fabric up to a certain thickness.
-The laser tube is static to the device, typically mounted towards the back.
+The laser tube is static to the device, typically mounted towards the back of the machine.
 Carefully positioned mirrors bounce the laser light to the laser head.
-The head is composed of mirrors and lenses that focus the laser beam onto the target material.
+The laser head is composed of mirrors and lenses that focus the laser beam onto the target material.
 Stepper motors move the head in the X/Y plane parallel to the work material, tracing out the contours for a given design.
 Laser cutters are incredibly precise, and are capable of producing complex designs with intricate detail.